avcf14/Portfolio-Vanessa-Fernandes/README.md

 # 🛠️ Portfolio - Software Testing

-Welcome to my **Software Testing Portfolio**, where I showcase my expertise in automated testing using different frameworks like **Cypress, Selenium, Playwright, and API testing with Jest**.
-This project contains test suites for web applications, demonstrating a diverse testing approach.
+Welcome to my Software Testing Portfolio!
+This is a work in progress as I continue to enhance and expand my test automation projects.
+Here, I showcase my expertise in automated testing using various frameworks like Cypress, Selenium, and Playwright, along with API testing using Jest.
+This project contains test suites for web applications, demonstrating a diverse and structured testing approach.

 ## 📂 Project Structure